Create a Website Account - Manage notification subscriptions, save form progress and more.

 Minimally, the building inspector will issue a "cease work" order until you obtain the proper building permit.
 The minimum penalty for doing work without a permit is that you will be charged twice the normal fee for the building permit for the type of work you are having done.
 If the work being done is in violation of the building codes or the zoning regulations, the work must be changed to comply or else the work must be undone.

 The Township of Grand Blanc has adopted a policy that all complaints must be in writing for the township to investigate.
-You can fill out the online Complaint Referral Form or download the Complaint Referral Form (PDF) and fax to 810-694-2881 or email Amy Wilkinson.
+Please fill out the Complaint Referral Form.

 Any vehicle stored on a property must be operable, have a current license and be parked on a paved surface.